 Reasons for Procedure

-- Nephrectomy —to remove all or part of the kidney because of kidney cancer , kidney stones , or kidney disease
+- Nephrectomy —removes all or part of the kidney to treat kidney cancer , kidney stones , or kidney disease

-- Ureteral reimplantation—to disconnect and reinsert the ureter from the bladder to keep urine from flowing backwards from the bladder into the kidneys
+- Ureteral reimplantation—disconnects and reinserts the tube from the bladder to keep urine from flowing backwards from the bladder into the kidneys

 - Less scarring